Jury finds Trump sexually abused writer E. Jean Carroll, awards her $5 mln | Politics

 Because this was a civil case, Trump faces no criminal consequences and, as such, there was never a threat of prison.
 Trump's legal team opted not to present a defense, gambling that jurors would find that Carroll had failed to make a persuasive case.

-Carroll faced questions from Trump's legal team attacking the plausibility of her account including why she had never reported the matter to police or screamed during the alleged incident.
-Two of Carroll's friends said that she told them about the alleged rape at the time but swore them to secrecy because she feared that Trump would use his fame and wealth to retaliate against her if she came forward.

-Carroll told jurors she decided to break her silence in 2017 after rape allegations against Hollywood producer Harvey Weinstein prompted scores of women to come forward with accounts of sexual violence by powerful men.
-She went public with her account while Trump was still president.
-She said Trump's public denials wrecked her career and instigated a campaign of vicious online harassment by his supporters including various threatening messages and social media posts.

-While Trump did not testify at the trial, a video clip from the October 2022 deposition showed him mistaking Carroll for one of his former wives in a black-and-white photo among several people at an event.
 "It's Marla," Trump said in the deposition, referring to his second wife Marla Maples.
-Previously Trump had said he could not have raped Carroll because she was not "his type."
+Previously Trump had said he could not have raped Carroll because she was "not my type."

-Trump has cited the Carroll trial in campaign fundraising emails as evidence of what he portrays as a Democratic plot to damage him politically.
-His poll numbers improved after he was charged in New York in March with falsifying business records over a hush money payment to a porn star before his victory in the 2016 presidential election.

-That indictment, filed in New York state court, made him the first U.S. president past or present to be criminally charged.
-Trump has pleaded not guilty and said the charges are politically motivated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)